Home

 E36 Manual Conversion notes

-I'm currently in the process of converting my 1997 323i from auto to manual using a 1991 318i as a donor car for parts.
-There is some misinformation on the internet so this article is mainly about correcting that, which mainly comes down to parts compatibility.
+I have recently converted my 1997 323i from auto to manual using a 1991 318i as a donor car for parts.
+There is some misinformation on the internet so this article is largely about correcting that.
+The missinformation predominately comes down to parts compatibility.

-The main tool which is invaluable is realoem.
+The main tool to work it all out, which is invaluable, is realoem.
 I donated.

 Gearbox

 The internet says that all Getrag G250s are the same, so putting a 4 cyl GB into a 6 cyl car is equivalent to the factory box.
 This is incorrect, the 4 cyl GB has a suffix on the part number, mine was TBDH, whereas the 6 cyl GB has TAJT.
 The internals can be compared on realoem (image below, 4 cyl GB on left) which reveals that 1st and 2nd gear differ quite significantly, there are additional parts in the 6 cyl gearbox, and different part numbers for the gears themselves.
 I assume that the strength of the actual gear isn't different, but this could explain people blowing up synchros and related parts.
-Would love to hear from someone who knows about gearboxes!
+Additionally, 1st and 2nd gear ratios differ, though probably insignificantly, and the 6 cylinder box has a larger oil capacity (these differences came from the owners manuals).

 Having looked into this more, the 6 cylinder gearbox has discrete synchros on 1st and 2nd gear.
 First and second gear themselves are different part numbers, assumedly to interface with the different synchros.
 My opinion is that the strength of the gearboxes won't be different, but the 6 cyl gearbox will take 'spirited driving' better, 1st and 2nd synchros will last longer and behave better in general.